gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    * Recommends support of {{RFC8260}} to enable interleaving of large SCTP user messages to avoid scheduling issues.

-   * Recommends support of partial message delivery API, see {{RFC6458}}
-     if larger usage messages are intended to be used.

    * Applies stricter requirements on always using DTLS for all user messages in the SCTP association.